AI Models

 • Mistral Saba is a 24B parameter version of the French Mistral model trained on curated datasets from across the Middle East and South Asia.
 It supports Arabic and many Indian-origin languages like Tamil.

-• LatamGPT from Chile’s National Center for Artificial Intelligence (Cenia) is an open source model trained on “characteristic data from Latin America” and is due to launch in summer of 2025.
+• LatamGPT from Chile’s National Center for Artificial Intelligence (Cenia) is an open source model trained on “characteristic data from Latin America” and is due to launch in fall of 2025.

 • There is also a group of behavioral scientists exploring the training of LLMs on historic texts Viking, Latin or Medieval Arabic etc.)

-REASONING MODELS: The next big thing are models that think through problems before answering.
-You need to use them a little differently: give it something hard to do and note (or ask) how it describes its reasoning.
+REASONING MODELS: The next big thing are models that process through problems before answering.
+They do NOT actually reason (although it appears that way) but they have internal instructions that break problems down into steps which (especially when combined with web searching) improves accuracy and allows much more complicated problem solving.
+You need to use them a little differently (more here): give it something hard to do and note (or ask) how it describes its reasoning.
 Look at this example.
-The progress here has been rapid and substantial (read this report about the new o3 from Dec 2024), but in mid-January 2025 they were all behind paywalls.
-You can try these for free:
+The progress here has been rapid and substantial (read this report about the new o3 from Dec 2024), but in mid-January 2025 they were mostly behind paywalls.
+Many of the free versions now also include a button that activates this feature.

-• ChatGPT (o3-mini) is activated when you click the “Reason” button in the chat box.
+• ChatGPT (o3 and 4.5) have a “Thinking” or “Reason” mode in the chat box (the button types and location keep changing).
 You can also access OpenAi’s o1 model through CoPilot by clicking the Think Deeper button.
+With a paid Pro subscription there are many more models, but the numbering is a joke.

 • DeepSeek’s v3 R1 is also open source which means you can download and build with it.
 You can try DeepSeekR1 on an American server using Perplexity (Pro Search).
 Here is a great non-technical summary of how DeepSeek works that includes a good summary of how reasoning models work.